pustotnik/zenmake/docs/why.rst

 **ninja**

 Well, I don't know a lot about this system.
 I know that it is used as a backend in Meson and CMake.
-And as far as I know ninja is not easy to use and requires a lot of effort.
+But "it is designed to have its input files generated by a higher-level build system" and "Ninja build files are not meant to be written by hand".
+So this build system is not for direct using.

 **Meson**

-It’s really not a bad build system which uses ninja as a backend to build by default.
+It's really not a bad build system which uses ninja as a backend to build by default.
 I have tried to use it but didn't like some of its features:

 -  It tries to be smart when it's not necessary.